 The words Leber and Käse are nothing to do with the common meaning of each: they almost certainly stem from adaptations of traditional German words like Laib and Kas that reflect the shape and consistency of the food.

-But to really confuse matters you need to take a trip to Germany, where calling something liver cheese is a bit of a no-no unless it actually has liver in it.
-Even though the word liver has nothing to do with offal.
-So any Leberkäse sold in Germany is expected to include liver…unless you’re in Bavaria.
+To really confuse matters you need to take a trip to Germany, where calling something liver cheese is a bit of a no-no unless it actually has liver in it.
+So any Leberkäse sold in that country is expected to include liver…unless you’re in Bavaria.
 Outside Bavaria, liver-free Leberkäse is known as Original Bavarian Leberkäse.
 It’s all a bit confusing.